Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         average and maximum bitrate of the fragments in the sample entry container in the CMAF Header.
-     7. Media tracks MAY comprise CMAF chunks [[!MPEGCMAF]] 7.3.2.3. , in this case they SHOULD be signalled using SegmentTypeBox 'styp' to make it easy for the Receiving Entity to differentiate them from CMAF fragments.
+     7. Media tracks MAY comprise CMAF chunks [[!MPEGCMAF]] 7.3.2.3. , in this case they SHOULD be signalled using SegmentTypeBox styp to make it easy for the Receiving Entity to differentiate them from CMAF fragments.
-        The brand type of a chunk is 'cmfl'.
+        The brand type of a chunk is cmfl.
 CMAF chunks should only be signalled if they are not co-inciding with the start of a CMAF fragment.
      8. In Video tracks, profiles like avc1 and hvc1 MAY be used